Ever worked with an unhappy manager? Seen them frazzled, frustrated, or run down?

 As a manager, you're often putting out fires, so it's easy to fall into reactive management mode, only hearing about problems when they're causing a big mess.
 This often goes hand in hand with having a crazy calendar that looks something like this:

 The problem that happens when your week looks like this is you don't give yourself any room to sit back and breathe.
-You lose that critical time to map the vision for your team including:
+You lose that critical time to see the big picture and reflect on things like:

 - Future projects and goals